 When traveling outside the United States, you’ll almost always get the best possible exchange rate by using a major credit card with a hotel, airline or vendor.
 In addition, you’re avoiding ATM surcharges, cash advance fees, and the infamous surcharges at most exchange desks.

-Regardless of which card you choose to carry outside the country, watch out for a "convenient” service that’s becoming common in tourist-heavy cities around the world.
+Watch out for the “convenient” service that’s becoming common in tourist-heavy cities around the world.
 Some merchants may ask you if you prefer to process your transactions in dollars instead of the local currency.
 While this option sounds helpful, the merchant’s bank typically applies an inflated conversion rate that could cost you more.
 Stick to processing your purchases in your vendors’ native currency, and your payment platform will handle the rest.